data61/PSL/PaMpeR/README.md

 - [x] 4.
 "For all" constant

+- [x] 12. constant defined by lift_definition

+- [x] 13. constant defined by primcorec

+- [x] 14. constant defined by interpretation (Not working accurately)

+- [x] 15. check if the length of outmost constant is greater than 1. (a function Constant)

 - [x] 11. constant with prefix "Num"

-- [x] 12.
-Constant defined by lift_definition

-- [x] 13.
-Constant defined by primcorec

-- [x] 14.
-Constant defined by interpretation (Not working accurately)

-- [x] 15.
-Check if the length of outmost constant is greater than 1. (a function Constant)

-- [x] Check if all constants are defined in Main

-- [x] Check if there is a constant with prefix "Real"
+- [x] check if there is a constant with prefix "Real"

+- [x] check if there is a constant with prefix "List"

-- [ ] Check if there is a record typed variable
+- [ ] check if there is a record typed variable

-- [ ] Check for typeclass definition
+- [ ] check for typeclass definition

-- [ ] Constant "===>"
+- [ ] constant "===>"

+### Assertions about the all constants appearing in the first subgoal.

+- [x] check if all constants are defined in Main

+## Assertions about the classification () of proof obligation

+- [ ] is a "Equational" problem

+- [ ] is an "Inductive" problem

+- [ ] is a "Co-Inductive" problem

+- [ ] is an "Unknown" problem

 ### Assertions about the outermost construct of the first subgoal